How Old are Chicks at the Store?

 What’s the recommendation of chicken experts when buying chickens?

-Experts recommend that if you want to buy chickens, it is best to buy them at the time when they are at the point of laying.
+Experts recommend that you buy chickens when they are at the point of laying.

 How can you know if a Chick is Male or Female?

-But as your chicks reach 6-8 weeks of age then their sex will identify easily, the male has large and redder combs and wattles and the female has small and less redder combs and wattles.
+But as your chicks reach 6-8 weeks of age, their sex will be easy to identify.
+The male has large and redder combs and wattles, and the female has small and less reddish combs and wattles.

-Ok, you buy chicks, know their age at the store, and successfully introduce them to your flock but now as your chicks grow, you want to know their age!
+Okay, you buy chicks, know their age at the store, and successfully introduce them to your flock, but now, as your chicks grow, you want to know their age!

-All chickens pass by three development stages from born to full maturity.
-To know their age you need to know their physical characteristics and appearance at each development stage.
+All chickens pass through three development stages from birth to full maturity.
+To know their age, you need to know their physical characteristics and appearance at each stage.

 Chicks refer to newly hatched chickens from birth to 12 weeks old.